shivannis/xandr-docs-public/xandr-docs/articles/monetize/user-id-syncing-with-external-partners.md

          none;"></iframe>
 ```

-The HTML `<iframe>` element uses the endpoint `async_usersync_file` to automatically force a Xandr usersync process with all of our external partners.
+The HTML `<iframe>` element uses the endpoint `async_usersync_file` to automatically force a Microsoft Advertising usersync process with all of our external partners.
 This is an user-syncing alternative that can replace using our hardcoded, usersync code or segment pixels.

 ## Related topics